 Discover how the latest Azure IoT Operations release simplifies OT data management—now with no-code pipelines, seamless device control from cloud to edge, and direct support for third-party MQTT brokers and Litmus Edge gateways.
 In addition, upgrades to Azure IoT Hub and firmware analysis, enabled by Azure Arc make it easier for industrial organizations to securely manage and update large device fleets with unified Azure security and certificate management via Azure Device Registry integration.
 Learn more about how Microsoft and our partners are providing the foundation to initiate and scale industrial AI projects in our two-part blog series: Making Physical AI Practical for Real-World Industrial Operations: Part 1 and Part 2.

 Together, these capabilities come to life in Microsoft’s Factory of the Future demo—showing how adaptive cloud, edge intelligence, and Physical AI work together in a real manufacturing environment.
 The Factory of the Future demo shows how Physical AI comes to life when design, simulation, and execution are connected into a single, adaptive manufacturing system.
-In collaboration with Hexagon, Siemens, NVIDIA, KUKA, and others, Microsoft demonstrates an end-to-end scenario where AI-assisted product design is validated in simulation and then executed in a live manufacturing cell.
+In collaboration with Hexagon, Siemens, NVIDIA, KUKA, Advantech, and others, Microsoft demonstrates an end-to-end scenario where AI-assisted product design is validated in simulation and then executed in a live manufacturing cell.
 Real-time telemetry flows from the factory floor through Azure IoT Operations at the edge and into Microsoft Fabric, where AI agents’ reason across operational signals to proactively detect issues and support action.

 3. Build trust across human–agentic teams